Postgraduate research admissions (PhD, EngD, MPhil)

 The Departmental Process:

-Your online application is received into the Postgraduate Office of the Department, where it is held until it is considered complete.
+Your online application is received into the Research Office of the Department, where it is held until it is considered complete.
 A completed application will include:

 - Both of your references - it is your responsibility to ensure that these are received